Jelly-RDF/jelly-rdf.github.io/docs/specification/serialization.md

 ## Namespace declarations

-Namespace declarations are not a part of the RDF Abstract Syntax.
+IRI namespace declarations are not a part of the RDF Abstract Syntax.
 They are a convenience / cosmetic feature of the serialization format to allow preserving associations between short namespace names and full IRIs.
 Namespace declarations are encoded using the `RdfNamespaceDeclaration` message ([reference](reference.md#rdfnamespacedeclaration)).
 The message has the following fields:

-- `name` (1) – the short name of the namespace in UTF-8.
+- `name` (1) – the short name of the namespace, encoded in UTF-8.
 It SHOULD conform to the [`PN_PREFIX` production in RDF 1.1 Turtle](https://www.w3.org/TR/2014/REC-turtle-20140225/#grammar-production-PN_PREFIX).
 Note that the `:` character (colon) is not part of the name.
 An empty string (the default value) is allowed.
 - `value` (2) – the IRI of the namespace as an `RdfIri` message.
 This field is REQUIRED.

 Namespace declarations have no effect on the interpretation of the stream in terms of the RDF Abstract Syntax.
 Therefore, they MUST NOT be used to, for example, shorten IRIs in the stream.
-The namespace declarations are purely cosmetic and are meant to be used only for human readability.
+The namespace declarations are purely cosmetic and are meant to be used only to preserve human-readable prefixes between the producer and the consumer.

 !!! note